MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

     </head>
     ```

-1. In this step we are going to introduce the ground, so the cube will be hanging in the air and we will see a floor at the bottom.
+2. In this step we're going to introduce the ground.
+The cube will be hanging in the air and we will see a floor at the bottom.
 Add the ground as follows:

     ```javascript
     const createScene = function() {